-In 2016, DACS is joining artists across the UK in celebrating the 10th anniversary of the Artist's Resale Right (ARR).
+In 2016, DACS joined artists across the UK to celebrate the 10th anniversary of the Artist's Resale Right (ARR).

 The right was introduced in the UK on 13 February 2006 after years of campaigning and lobbying by artists and the arts community.
-Since then, DACS has distributed a phenomenal £46.9 million in ARR royalties to more than 3,900 artists and artists’ estates - making ARR one of the most significant sources of funding for artists and estates today.
+Since then, DACS has distributed £50 million in ARR royalties to more than 4,000 artists and artists’ estates - making ARR one of the most significant sources of funding for artists and estates today.

-To mark this important milestone, we've published Ten Years of the Artist’s Resale Right: Giving Artists Their Fair Share
+To mark the milestone we published Ten Years of the Artist’s Resale Right: Giving Artists Their Fair Share -

-, a white paper featuring fascinating facts and figures about ARR, shareable infographics and interesting anecdotes from our members.
+a white paper featuring facts and figures about ARR, shareable infographics and interesting anecdotes from our members.

 A ten year snapshot of the Artist's Resale Right

-Read our snapshot of ARR over the last ten years.
-We highlight the powerful impact ARR has made to artists and estates and look ahead to some of the future challenges of an increasingly globalised and digital art market.
+Read about the impact of ARR on artists and estates and look ahead to some of the future challenges of an increasingly globalised and digital art market.

 Artist's Resale Right in numbers